 Misclassifying employees and making them exempt from overtime pay is one of the most frequent mistakes made by employers, especially for positions such as customer service representative, inside sales representative, and administrative assistant.
 This failure to appropriately pay overtime creates the potential for significant legal and financial liability under both federal and state law.
 AIM encourages all employers to review their job descriptions and employment classifications to correctly determine which employees are exempt and which are non-exempt and to take corrective action to properly classify employees as soon as it is determined that one or more of them are misclassified.

-AIM HR Service: AIM HR staff can help employers with employee classification issues.
-For more information, please contact AIM's HR Hotline at 1-800-470-6277.
+AIM HR Solutions can assist employers with employee classification issues.
+For more information, please contact the AIM HR Hotline at 1-800-470-6277.